Skip to content

 # Account configuration

-# If you need to use roles, please configure: assume_role_arn, role_session_name
+# If you need to use a role, please configure: assume_role_arn, role_session_name

 # If multi-factor authentication (MFA) is enabled, please configure: serial_number, token_code